 - Keyword Position Distribution: Order keywords as their placement on SERPs.

-In this report, you can find the keyword, Google Adwords CPC for the keyword, monthly local search volume, landing page URL and the traffic share.
-CopyBlogger receives approximately 2216 daily visitors from Google.com alone for “content” keyword.
+This report can find the keyword Google Adwords CPC for the keyword, monthly local search volume, landing page URL, and traffic share.
+CopyBlogger receives approximately 2216 daily visitors from Google.com for the “content” keyword.
 (2216 = 37,000 x 5.99/100)

-Step #4: Ranking for keywords such as content marketing, email marketing, internet marketing and press releases is difficult.
-But, the hidden gems of long-tail keywords with high search volume might be at the end of keywords list.
+Step #4: Ranking for keywords such as content marketing, email marketing, internet marketing, and press releases is difficult.
+But, the hidden gems of long-tail keywords with high search volume might be at the end of the keywords list.

-So, here’s how to find informational long tail keywords that are easy to rank.
+So, here’s how to find informational long-tail keywords that are easy to rank.
 You can find a tool to filter keywords at the top of the organic keywords report.

-Add any relative clause word such as how, what, who, which, when, why as shown the screenshot below.
+Add relative clauses such as how, what, who, which, when, and why, as shown in the screenshot below.

-Here are the long-tail keywords that bring high targeted visitors customers!
+Here are the long-tail keywords that bring high-targeted visitors to customers!

-I am currently using an SEMrush Pro account.
-So I can export more than 10,000 keywords at once and 3000 reports a day.
+I am currently using a Semrush Pro account.
+So I can export more than 10,000 keywords at once, and 3000 reports a day.
 That is a lot of keywords!

-If you want to test SEMrush Pro account features for 14 days, you can create your free SEMrush Pro account clicking this link.
-By reading these instructions, you can learn how to upgrade from SEMrush free account to a Pro account.
+If you want to test Semrush Pro account features and save $119.95, you can create your free Semrush Pro account by clicking this link.
+By reading these instructions, you can learn how to upgrade from Semrush free account to a Pro account.

 Step #3: Write content

-Step #1: Go to SEMrush Keyword Difficulty Checker and enter your keyword(s).
-Then click on “Show Difficulty” button.
+Step #1: Go to Semrush Keyword Difficulty Checker and enter your keyword(s).
+Then click on the “Show Difficulty” button.

-Step #2: Here are the keywords’ difficulty scores.
+Step #2: Here are the difficulty scores of keyword phrases.

-Adding low-competitive keywords into blog posts help in ranking higher on SERPs quicker.
-Else, It would take months to rank for competitive keywords even you find them from a low-authoritative site.
+Adding low-competitive keywords into blog posts helps in ranking higher on SERPs quicker.
+Otherwise, It would take months to rank for competitive keywords even if you find them from a low-authoritative site.

 #1: User Experience (UX) Matters A Lot

 The future of SEO is based on User Experience.
 The days are gone when more backlinks guarantee higher rankings on SERPs.
 If you can primarily satisfy people, you can also expect more love from Google!

-Before writing your article, make sure fonts, colors, and text-indent are in the right form and content are accessible to everyone in the world.
+Before writing your article, make sure fonts, colors, and text-indent are in the right form and content is accessible to everyone worldwide.
 In reality, mobile visitors don’t wait more than 10 seconds till your web pages loading.

-Also, your paragraphs should not exceed more than three sentences and each sentence should be short and shouldn’t make readers use vocabulary books to know the meanings of complicated words.
+Also, your paragraphs should not exceed three sentences; each sentence should be short and shouldn’t make readers use vocabulary books to know the meanings of complicated words.

 #2: Use Heading and text formatting

-Before writing an article, structuring main concepts is very helpful.
-It not only helps readers to understand the core message of your post, but also make it easier for you to organize content.
+Before writing an article, structuring the main concepts is very helpful.
+It helps readers understand the core message of your post and makes it easier for you to organize content.

-From H tags to blockquotes and from bolding to text-indenting, there are tons of ways to beautify your content.
+From H tags to blockquotes and from bolding to text-indenting, there are many ways to beautify your content.